 Half-Day Highlights Tour: With less time, you could do a half-day highlights tour of the Panorama Route, taking in a couple of viewpoints and waterfalls.

 No matter how you choose to explore this beautiful part of South Africa, we highly recommend that you add the Panorama Route to your itinerary.
-It’s the perfect detour en route from Johannesburg to Kruger National Park!
+It’s the perfect detour en route from Johannesburg to Kruger Park!

 Thank you for this amazing article.
 We are planning a trip to Kruger and really want to do the Blyde river canyon and panorama route on our way back home.
 This was extremely informative and certainly makes us want to go for sure!